 For the FYTD, performance against SOPE measure 1.1.7 is tracking ahead of expected performance required to meet target.
 Note: Results are reported one month in arrears.

-For the FYTD, performance against SOPE measure 1.1.8 is tracking behind expected performance required to meet target.
+For the FYTD, performance against SOPE measure 1.1.8 is now tracking ahead of expected performance required to meet target.
 Note: Results are reported one month in arrears.

 Performance measures | Customer Focus | Reflecting on their most recent experience